mntsx/torch_xa/README.md

 <br>

+> Note: This repository is still under development.
+Some of its functionalities may exhibit incomplete or incorrect behavior.

 ## Introduction

 **torch_xa** is a Python-based implementation of an extended autograd engine that emulates PyTorch’s computational graph mechanism while providing **arbitrary-order partial derivatives**.
 Unlike PyTorch’s native autograd, which stops at first-order derivatives, **torch_xa** can propagate higher-order derivatives throughout the computational graph for more advanced gradient-based computations.